 Elden Ring is the long awaited game from Dark Souls developer FromSoftware, made in collaboration with Game of Thrones' creator George R.R.
 Martin.
-Shrouded in mystery since its initial unveiling at E3 2019, we finally got more details about the title during Summer Game Fest 2021 this week — including a release date!
+Shrouded in mystery since its initial unveiling at E3 2019, we got more details about the title during Summer Game Fest 2021 — including a release date!

 If you've ever dabbled in the Souls series, you'll have a pretty good idea of what you're in for.
 The lengthy gameplay trailer which debuted at Summer Game Fest suggests that Elden Ring has the potential to be one of the most expansive and detailed dark fantasy games we’ve seen in a while.